+Questions E28-E30:

 1. Description of the Tests:

 The performance tests involve creating multiple instances of the PointCP3, PointCP5, and PointCP5 classes.
 The instances are created with random attributes within a loop that iterates 20,000,000 times, ensuring thorough and consistent testing.
 Each instance undergoes a series of method calls, simulating potential real-world operations.